 Paris has a temperate oceanic climate with warm summers and cold winters.
 Rainfall is moderate and steady year-round; showers are not uncommon.
 The temperatures in the autumn reach cool highs of 15ºC / 59°F and lows around 8ºC / 46°F. The level of rainfall is generally the same in all seasons, but autumn often has a gray backdrop.

-Get more tips in the Paris Packing List for backpacking Europe.
+Get more tips in the Paris Packing List.

 The largest city in Switzerland contains picturesque countryside, breathtaking architecture, great cuisine, and cosmopolitan nightlife.
 With the beautiful Lake Zurich, forests, and the Alps just 30 kilometers to the north of the city, there are many reasons to want to visit.